 How do I do this?
 It’s pretty simple, actually:

-apt-get install unzip emacs wget curl python-pip
+apt-get install unzip emacs wget curl python3-pip

 jupyter notebook --generate-config